 Let’s see what exactly the difference between the two is.

-Gibraltar is always served in Gibraltar size glass while Cortado can be enjoyed in any coffee cup.
+Gibraltar is always served in Gibraltar-sized glass, while Cortado can be enjoyed in any coffee cup.
 Otherwise, there is a slight difference in the volume.

 Cortado comes with an equal ratio of milk to espresso.
 So one espresso shot is enough to get the right taste.